cnr-isti-vclab/DeeplabV3-for-Corals/README.md

 Our training is based on fine-tuning the version of the DeepLab just mentioned.
 So, you need to download the pre-trained weights from [here](https://drive.google.com/file/d/1i57CxuVgD1I0P5qI1gtUvKi45ymull_x/view?usp=sharing).

 The training parameters (number of epochs, learning rate, etc.) and theirs description can be found at the beginning of the __main__ in `training.py` .
-After the settings are ready the training can be launched by simply:
+After the settings are ready the training can be launch by simply typing:

  ```